GSperanza/RxpsG_2.3-2/README.md

+# RxpsG_2.3-2

-RxpsG_2.3-2 a processing tool for X-ray Photoelectron Spectroscopy Data
+RxpsG_2.3-2 is a processing tool for X-ray Photoelectron Spectroscopy Data

 R, RStudio installation: (see also: https://cloud.r-project.org/ and https://www.rstudio.com/)